bugladen/NadekoBot/commandlist.md

 `.removeplaying`, `.repl`, `.rmpl`  |  Removes a playing string on a given number.
 `.slowmode`  |  Toggles slow mode.
 When ON, users will be able to send only 1 message every 5 seconds.
 `.v+t`, `.voice+text`  |  Creates a text channel for each voice channel only users in that voice channel can see.If you are server owner, keep in mind you will see them all the time regardless.
+`.scsc`  |  Starts an instance of cross server channel.
+You will get a token as a DMthat other people will use to tune in to the same instance
+`.jcsc`  |  Joins current channel to an instance of cross server channel using the token.
-`.sr`, `.setrole`  |  Sets a role for a given user. |  .sr @User Guest `.rr`, `.removerole`  |  Removes a role from a given user. |  .rr @User Admin `.r`, `.role`, `.cr`  |  Creates a role with a given name. |  .r Awesome Role
+`.lcsc`  |  Leaves Cross server channel instance from this channel `.sr`, `.setrole`  |  Sets a role for a given user. |  .sr @User Guest `.rr`, `.removerole`  |  Removes a role from a given user. |  .rr @User Admin `.r`, `.role`, `.cr`  |  Creates a role with a given name. |  .r Awesome Role